-- affected segment is often hyperexpanded
+- affected segment is often hyperexpanded and static in volume on multiple radiographs

-- patients may have pneumothorax, pneumomediastinum, or pneumopericardium.
+pneumothorax, pneumomediastinum, or pneumopericardium

 - in supine patients, pneumomediastinum is evident by the sharp mediastinum sign

-- shows cystic radiolucencies in affected segment.
+- shows cystic radiolucencies in affected segment

 - allows better visualisation of a pneumothorax or pneumomediastinum